-Those are two of the findings in an October 2012 study of cultural heritage travelers organized by the Oregon Heritage Commission.
+Those are two of the findings in a 2012 study of cultural heritage travelers organized by the Oregon Heritage Commission.
 The Oregon Cultural Trust provided funds for the study, while Travel Oregon provided technical assistance.

 "Cultural and heritage organizations have believed for many years that their work was important for their communities and for the tourism industry,” says Kyle Jansson, coordinator of the Oregon Heritage Commission.
 “This study proves that cultural heritage travelers spend hundreds of dollars for lodging, restaurants, transportation and other services, and that means jobs for Oregonians.”

 The study, conducted by Mandala Research LLC, showed that Oregon’s cultural heritage travelers spend nearly 60 percent more per person than they do nationally.
 These travelers contributed an estimated $19.6 billion to the state economy on their most recent trip to the state, according to the study’s findings.